AmbrishRamachandiran/openfga-backstage-plugin/plugins/openfga/README.md

 Rules:

-1.A user who have OWNER access can read and delete the entity 2.A user who have VIEWER access can only read the entity not delete the entity
+- A user who have OWNER access can read and delete the entity
+- A user who have VIEWER access can only read the entity not delete the entity

 ## CREATE A MODEL IN OPENFGA PLAYGROUND